Artideusz/My-cyber-security-notes/Web/Code Injection/Cross-site Scripting/README.md

 ### How does it work?

-This type of XSS takes advantage of poorly sanitized output of a GET query to execute the javascript code.
-For example:
+This type of XSS takes advantage of poor server-side sanitization of GET queries.
+It works like this:
 ```
     1. We have a URL: https://example.com?keyword=123

             That returns a page with text saying:
             "Sorry, no item named 123 exists in our database."

-    2. An attacker tests if javascript can be executed using the keyword parameter, so he crafts the following URL:
+    2. To check if the site sanitizes the input on the server-side, you can craft the following example URL:

         https://example.com?keyword=<script>alert('XSS')</script>

-            That returns an alert popup displaying the text "XSS".
+            If the site is vulnerable to reflected XSS, the site returns an alert popup displaying the text "XSS" and the script tag visible in the initial server response.
 ```

-This way the attacker can execute javascript in the victims browser, he could also mask the javascript code by encoding the characters in a way that doesnt look suspicious.
+This way the attacker can execute javascript in the victims browser, he could also mask the javascript code by encoding the characters in a way that doesnt look very suspicious.
 For example:

 `https://example.com?keyword=<script>alert('XSS')</script>`